telerik/xamarin-forms-docs/controls/datepicker/date-picker-commands.md

 # Commands

+## DatePicker Commands

-Date Picker for Xamarin exposes the following commands:
+Date Picker for Xamarin exposes the following commands you can use to programmatically manipulate displaying the popup as well as clearing the selected time:

-* **ToggleCommand**(*ICommand*): Allows you to open and close the dialog
+* **ToggleCommand**(*ICommand*): Allows you to show/hide the popup used for selecting a date value.
 * **ClearCommand**(*ICommand*): Allows you to clear the displayed date.

-The SelectorSettings property of the RadPickerBase class, allows you to add a custom logic for the Accept and Cancel commands which are executed when Ok and Cancel button are pressed.

-* **AcceptCommand**(*ICommand*): Defines the command which propagates the current selection of the picker and closes the popup
-* **CancelCommand**(*ICommand*): Defines the command which rejects the current selection of the picker and closes the popup.

 ## Example for ToggleCommand and ClearCommand